stonet-research/zns-tools/README.md

 In the `zns-tools.nvme/` directory, we provide a framework to trace activity on zns devices across its different zones using BPF, collecting information on number of read/write operations to each zone, amount of data read/written in each zone, and reset statistics, including reset latency per zone.
 After collecting tracing statistics, zns-tools.nvme automatically generates heatmaps for each collected statistic, depicting the information for each zone in a comprehensible manner.

-## zns.apptrace
+## zns-tools.app

 **Currently supported:** RocksDB with F2FS on ZNS with Linux kernel and BPF support

-In the `zns.apptrace/` directory, we provide a framework to trace activity on zns devices across the different layers of the Linux storage stack, and visualizing the collected events in a timeline.
-See [zns.apptrace](zns.apptrace/README.md) for more details and full examples.
+In the `zns-tools.app/` directory, we provide a framework to trace activity on zns devices across the different layers of the Linux storage stack, and visualizing the collected events in a timeline.
+See [zns-tools.app](zns-tools.app/README.md) for more details and full examples.

 ## Evaluation